liborutgers12/learngit/readme.md

 		rm 'test.txt'
 	$ git commit -m "remove test.txt"

-## Step 3: Remote Repo, on github.com
+## Topic 3: Remote Repo, on github.com
 	a.
 Register an account if not yet.
 	b. create SSH Key for the communicatoin between local and remote
 		$ ssh-keygen -t rsa -C "youremail@example.com"